 ADA-SCID is also known as the bubble boy disease.
 Affected children are born without an effective immune system and will succumb to infections outside of the bubble without bone marrow transplantation from matched donors.
 A landmark study representing a first case of gene therapy "cure," or at least a long-term correction, for patients with deadly genetic disorder was conducted by investigators in Italy.
 The therapeutic gene called ADA was introduced into the bone marrow cells of such patients in the laboratory, followed by transplantation of the genetically corrected cells back to the same patients.
-The immune system was reconstituted in all six treated patients without noticeable side effects, who now live normal lives with their families without the need for further treatment. (see also Description of ADA deficiency, in Online Mendelian Inheritance in Man, ADA: The First Gene Therapy Trial, from the National Institutes of Health and SCID.net)
+The immune system was reconstituted in all six treated patients without noticeable side effects, who now live normal lives with their families without the need for further treatment. (see also Description of ADA deficiency, ADA: The First Gene Therapy Trial, from the National Institutes of Health and SCID.net)

 Chronic Granulomatus Disorder (CGD)

 CGD is a genetic disease in the immune system that leads to the patients' inability to fight off bacterial and fungal infections that can be fatal.
 Using similar technologies as in the ADA-SCID trial, investigators in Germany treated two patients with this disease, whose reconstituted immune systems have since been able to provide them with full protection against microbial infections for at least two years.